Pre-College Summer Service Scholars Program

 This two-week, credit-bearing course offers a concise overview of the United States in the 20th century.
 As an introduction to modern U.S. history, it examines questions of race, inequality, and power that are central to understanding contemporary American society.
 With a special focus on Trenton, the course examines how local history reflects national trends.
 Bonner Summer Fellows will connect the past to the present in their field sites.

 This two-week, credit-bearing sociology course explores the intersection of biography and history.
 Students learn the basic foundations of sociology, including its development as a field of inquiry, early sociological theory, and methodology.
 The course also analyzes social organization, addressing culture, structure, socialization, and social control.
 Students investigate how culture, class, race, sex, family, medicine, business, religion, education, and government affect our lives.
 Special attention is paid to the impact of society on self.
 Bonner Summer Fellows will explore how sociological concepts can be applied in a field placement in Trenton.

 Summer Service Scholars will serve organizations in Trenton and its surrounding communities.
 Trenton is a small city that presents a typical array of urban challenges.
 Students coming to the program should be prepared to work in a well supervised group within an urban context.
-In the past, TCNJ’s Bonner Center has worked closely with such organizations as The Trenton Area Soup Kitchen, Habitat for Humanity, environmental organizations, urban garden groups, tutoring programs, homes for individuals with developmental disabilities, and youth sports organizations.
+In the past, TCNJ’s Bonner Institute has worked closely with such organizations as The Trenton Area Soup Kitchen, Habitat for Humanity, environmental organizations, urban garden groups, tutoring programs, homes for individuals with developmental disabilities, and youth sports organizations.

 Summer Service Scholars will take part in evening film screenings, discussions and other intellectual/recreation activities.
 TCNJ admissions staff will lead a session on highlighting community engaged learning during the college admissions process.